Rohit1217/VGAN/README.md

 * We have done many experiments to get the thing working, only the final details are included in this file

 ## Training Datset
 * Only MNIST Dataset was used to test due to compute constraint.
-We have not reported log probabilities, it is a future work on test dataset

 ## Architecture Details
 ### FC